 Sylvia Lewis-Harris, President & Co-founder

-Through years of service she received honors for Outstanding Member Service – Delaware HIV Consortium along with the City of Wilmington Awards Recipient for Heroism 2006.
-Her professional affiliations include; State of Delaware Community Planning Group (Health & Social Services), Community Anti-Drug Coalitions of America (CADCA) and Delaware Juneteenth Association Board of Directors.
+Sylvia has been a member of the Delaware Juneteenth Board of Directors for over twenty-five years and strives to continue its legacy of cultural/family enrichment and focusing on eliminating racism and racial injustice.
+Through years of service she received honors as a member of the National Juneteenth Observance Foundation Board of Directors, Outstanding Member Service – Delaware HIV Consortium along with the City of Wilmington Awards Recipient for Heroism 2006.
+Professional affiliations include State of Delaware Community Planning Group (Health & Social Services), Community Anti-Drug Coalitions of America (CADCA).

 Sandy Clark, Pageant Director, Treasurer & Co-founder

 Sandy's affiliation with the Delaware Juneteenth Association (DEJA) has proven to be one of her most rewarding accomplishments.
 As part of the Annual Juneteenth Celebration, she has directed the Juneteenth Youth Pageant, which has been celebrated for 25 years.
 By her years of service to the organization, Sandy has shown her dedication and commitment to empowering the next generation of leaders.
 Her most recent recognition came from her colleagues of the Delaware Juneteenth Association, being honored with the “SANDRA M. CLARK SERVICE AWARD”.
 This award is to be presented annually to a deserving youth, ages 8-18 for their Exemplary Community Service.